jannetahkola/PWP/palikka-api/README.md

 ## Code analysis

 [SonarQube](https://www.sonarsource.com/products/sonarqube/) is available as an additional Docker service for code quality analysis.
+It is enabled only in "production environment".

-1. Create and run the PostgreSQL and SonarQube containers
+1. Create and run the PostgresSQL container
     ```shell
-    make docker-run-sonar
+    make init-data
     ```
+2. Create and run the SonarQube container
+    ```shell
+    make init-sonar
+    ```
-    This does a few additional things on the first run
+   This does a few additional things on the first run via the SonarQube Web API
     - Changes the default password to avoid SonarQube prompting it on login
     - Generates a user token and stores it into a new file called `sonar.txt`
-2. Run tests and create reports.
-Optional if you used `build-test` during deployment
+3. Setup local environment for production.
+Runs all tests and uploads code quality reports to SonarQube using `sonar.txt` from the previous step
     ```shell
-   make build-test
+    make env-prod
     ```
-3. Upload the reports to SonarQube using the user token from `sonar.txt`
+4. Run the service containers
     ```shell
-    make sonar-report
+    make run-docker
     ```
-4. Go to [http://localhost:9000](http://localhost:9000) and login using `admin/pass`
+5. Go to [http://localhost:9000](http://localhost:9000) and login using `admin/pass`
-5. Navigate to Projects to see the full report
+6. Navigate to Projects to see the reports